Evergreentreejxc/MrJet-WebGUI/README.md

 [中文说明](README_zh.md)

 ---
-# MrJet WebGUI - A Batch Video Download Manager
+# MrJet WebGUI - An Enhanced Batch Video Download Manager

 This project provides a graphical web interface for the **MrJet** engine (from [cailurus/mrjet](https://github.com/cailurus/mrjet)), designed to streamline the process of downloading videos from MissAV.
-With this tool, you can easily batch-submit Video IDs, manage a download queue, and track the progress of each task in real-time.
+With this tool, you can easily batch-submit Video IDs, manage a download queue, and enjoy a fully automated download and repair workflow.

-*(It is recommended to replace this text with a screenshot of your application's interface)*

 ## ✨ Core Features